conanzhangtech/conanzhang.tech/content/achievements/isc2cc/index.md

 ---
-title: (ISC)2 Cerified in Cybersecurity Professional Cerificate
+title: (ISC)2 Cerified in Cybersecurity Professional Certificate
 date: 2023-05-08
 draft: false
 description: An (ISC)² Cerified in Cybersecurity (CC) certificate demonstrate that an individual has the foundational knowledge of industry terminology, network security, security operations and policies and procedures.